 Welcome to John D. MacArthur Beach State Park!
-This Park Plants Guide provides a selfguided walking tour of the park's native coastal flora.
-Follow the trail highlighted on the attached map for a botanical exploration of three unique park ecosystems - through the maritime hammock, over the estuary boardwalk, and down the dune trail.
+This Plants Guide provides a self-guided walking tour of the Park's native coastal flora.
+Look at the trails on the map for a botanical exploration of three unique park ecosystems through the maritime hammock, over the estuary boardwalk, and down the Dune Trail.

 Brown numbered plant markers are located along the trail on walkway railings and free-standing posts.
-The plant markers are numbered 1 through 25 and correspond to the numbered descriptions in this guide.
+The plant markers are numbered 1 through 24 and correspond to the numbered descriptions in this quide.

-1. Snowberry (Chiococca alba) Growing in sunny locations, the snowberry shrub has leathery, oblong leaves which grow up to 3 inches, and belongs to the same family as wild coffee.
+1. Snowberry (Chiococca alba) Growing in sunny locations, the snowberry shrub has leathery, oblong leaves which grow up to 3 inches, and belonas to the same family as wild coffee.
 The yellow flowers are followed by profuse clusters of white berries.